Nenkai/RRUnpacker/README.md

 > [!NOTE]
 >  ### **Only the supported versions listed below are extractable.**
 >
 > The table of contents for every game (except RR PS Vita) is directly embedded in the executables.
+It is a lengthy process to support manually.
 >
 > In the wii games such as Go Vacation, they're embedded in RSO modules which are located in BIN000.DAT.